 Welcome From Dean Kenneth Schwartz, FAIA

-It has been an honor to serve as Dean of the Tulane School of Architecture for the past seven years.
+It has been an honor to serve as Dean of the Tulane School of Architecture for the past 10 years.
 Our students and faculty are involved with inspiring work every day, combining rigorous education in architecture, preservation and real estate development with a sense of urgency about the way these fields can and must engage real challenges in society.
 As a school, we are helping shape the next generation of leaders by developing “the habits of the heart and mind” to make positive contributions and social change through design.
 Tulane’s commitment to public service and community engagement are among the attributes that initially drew me to the university, and the School of Architecture has worked to further this commitment for many years now.
 I hope you will follow the progress of the Tulane School of Architecture in the many months and years ahead.
 We are on an extraordinary journey.

 Photo: Dean Schwartz speaks at the Fall 2017 All School Meeting.

 Each semester, we mark the beginning of a new term with an All School Meeting.
 This tradition brings our community together and sets the tone for the coming weeks.
 The Fall 2017 All School Meeting was my 19th and penultimate such event.

 As usual, we welcomed returning students and faculty, and celebrated the arrival of new students, faculty and staff.
 We also announced the recipients of First Year Studio and Third Year Comprehensive Portfolio awards.
 These accolades are decided by faculty in the respective years.
 The winners were top secret until my announcement.
 It is exciting and heart-warming to see and hear the response of the students who achieve this important recognition.
 Equally impressive is the enthusiasm and support they receive from fellow students.
 It is a community bonding event and special moment that is hard to capture in words.
 There are other aspects of the All School Meeting that I will touch on in future blogs.